Edward Olivares Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.80 team ERA ranks sixth across all league pitching staffs.
+- The Guardians' 3.76 team ERA ranks fifth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to give up the third-fewest home runs in baseball (78 total, one per game).

-- The lefty's last appearance was on Thursday against the Oakland Athletics, when he threw four scoreless innings while giving up two hits.
+- The righty's most recent appearance came on Friday against the Milwaukee Brewers, when he went five innings, surrendering four earned runs while allowing five hits.

-- The 24-year-old has put up an ERA of 3.68, with 8.9 strikeouts per nine innings, in 11 games this season.
-Opponents have a .270 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.